robertprp/aoc2024/README.md

 ## Advent of code 2024

-The repo will include all the solutions written in pure Rust (or using as less libs as possible).
+The repo will include all the solutions written in (almost) pure Rust